 You should never drink and drive, but we all make mistakes.
 If you do have a DUI conviction, you may already know that your insurance rates will most likely increase.

 Drivers with a DUI often save hundreds of dollars by switching to an insurance provider who is more lenient on this category of motorists.
 Our researchers found that Geico offers the best cheap SR22 car insurance quotes in Florida for drivers with a DUI, closely followed by Progressive.

 Best Rates For Senior Drivers

 The 65-year-old driver in our study hadn’t caused any collisions or been cited for traffic violations within the past five years.
-We averaged the rates for male and female drivers and found that Geico offers very competitive car insurance quotes for seniors in Florida.
+We averaged the rates for male and female drivers and found that State Farm offers very competitive car insurance quotes for seniors in Florida.

 All categories involved a 2014 Toyota Corolla that was driven 12,000 miles per annum.
 The default motorist was age 29.
 Our estimates are based on average rates for males and females in five zip codes.
 Except for the “teenage driver” segment of our study, all test drivers were shopping for liability coverage with limits of 50/100/25 and uninsured motorist coverage with the same limits.

 What Are The Minimum Coverage Requirements For Auto Insurance In Florida?